Matthew Kelly: Career

 From December 2008 to January 2009, he joined Stefanie Powers, Craig McLachlan and Christopher Biggins at the Mayflower Theatre in Southampton to play May, one of the ugly sisters, in the pantomime Cinderella alongside his son Matthew Rixon.
 In 2009, he was on stage to high critical acclaim, in Howard Barker's Victory: Choices in Reaction, at the Arcola Theatre, then as George in Who's Afraid of Virginia Woolf? at the Garrick Theatre, Lichfield, followed by a season at London's Trafalgar Studios.
 The summer was spent as Pandarus in Shakespeare's Troilus and Cressida at the Globe in London.
 He opened in Comedians at the Lyric Theatre, Hammersmith, in October 2009.

 In January 2010, Kelly replaced Simon Callow as Pozzo in the revival of Waiting for Godot at the Theatre Royal Haymarket, alongside Ian McKellen (Estragon), Roger Rees (Vladimir) and Ronald Pickup (Lucky).
 He continued in the successful production of Waiting for Godot at the Comedy Theatre, Melbourne, in May 2010.

 In November 2010, Kelly was awarded an honorary doctorate by the University of Chester.
 In March 2012, he returned to mainstream television by appearing in the ITV comedy Benidorm, playing Cyril Babcock, a judge for the hotel's dance competition; he reprised the role in 2014.
 During the 2012 Edinburgh Festival Fringe, he played the role of Frank in a production of the play Educating Rita.
 In 2014, Kelly acted in a short drama called Cherry Cake, and in 2016, he played a one-off role of a carer/grandad in the TV series Casualty.
 In 2018, he hosted the documentary series Top of the Box.
 In September 2019, Kelly appeared as the Toy Shop owner in the stage production of Big.
-In May 2024, he starred in the critically acclaimed BBC dark comedy series Inside No. 9 as Harold.
-In 2025, Kelly starred as King Brunwin/Brian in the fifth episode - “Dragon Castle” - of BBC’s Not Going Out Series 14 alongside Lee Mack.
+In May 2024, he appeared as Harold in the Inside No. 9 episode "Boo to a Goose".
+In 2025, Kelly appeared as King Brunwin/Brian in the "Dragon Castle" episode of Not Going Out.

+In 2026 he played Estragon in Waiting for Godot at the Citizens Theatre in Glasgow and at the Octagon Theatre in Bolton.